potassco/clorm/docs/clorm/predicate.rst

 ``istuple`` set to ``True``.
 This means that the ComplexTerm will be treated as a tuple rather than a complex term with a function name.

-The main difference between the implicit and explicitly defined tuples is that with the implicit tuple will have automatically generated field names.
-However, in cases of simple implicitly defined tuples it would be typical to use positional arguments instead of names to refer to the apppropiate field.
+One important difference between the implicitly defined and explicitly defined versions of a tuple is that the explicit version allows for field names to be given, while the implicit version will have automatically generated names.
+However, for simple implicitly defined tuples it would be more common to use positional arguments anyway, so in many cases it can be the preferred alternative.
+For example:

 .. code-block:: python

-   f = Booking2(date=datetime.date(2018,12,31),
+   f = Booking2(date=datetime.date(2018,12,31), location=("Sydney","Australia"))
-		location=("Sydney","Australia"))

    assert f.location[0] == "Sydney"